jbranchaud/snake_case/README.md

 # snake_case

+### Week 10: Random Line

+How could you select one of N objects at random, where you see the objects sequentially but you don't know the value of N beforehand?
+For concreteness, how would you read a text file, and select and print one random line, when you don't know the number of lines in advance.

 ### Week 8 - Week 9: Solving Sudoku

 A Sudoku puzzle is a 9 by 9 grid of numbers from 1 to 9 such that each row,